MaastrichtU-IDS/d2s-docs/docs/d2s-ecosystem.md

 title: The Data2Services Ecosystem
 ---

-This repository lists modules available for the **Data2Services framework**, enabling data processing to [RDF](https://www.w3.org/RDF/) and services exposure.
+This repository lists modules available for the **Data2Services framework**, enabling data processing to a [RDF](https://www.w3.org/RDF/) knowledge graph and deployment of services over this data.

+> The `d2s` command is provided when available.
+A `docker run` command is provided for every module.

 Feel free to propose new modules using [pull requests](https://github.com/MaastrichtU-IDS/data2services-ecosystem/pulls).
 The list of modules we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Modules-to-develop).